mo-tarek/mastering-c/c-notes.md

 - Libraries

 ## Command line arguments
-when your program deal with some external inputs from the command line to operate on
+When your program deal with some external inputs from the command line to operate on

 main function signature:
 ```